Slave Compensation Act 1837

 The Slave Compensation Act 1837 (1 & 2 Vict. c.
-3) was an Act of Parliament in the United Kingdom, signed into law on 23 December 1837.
-It authorised the Commissioners for the Reduction of the National Debt to compensate slave owners in the British colonies of the Caribbean, Mauritius, and the Cape of Good Hope, in the amount of approximately £20 million for freed slaves.
-Based on a government census of 1 August 1834, over 40,000 awards to slave owners were issued.
+3) was an act of the Parliament of the United Kingdom, signed into law on 23 December 1837.

+Together with the Slavery Abolition Act 1833 (3 & 4 Will.
+4. c.
+73), it authorized the Commissioners for the Reduction of the National Debt to compensate slave owners in the British colonies in the amount of approximately £20 million for the freeing of slaves.
+Based on a government census of 1 August 1834, more than 40,000 awards to slave owners were issued.
 Since some of the payments were converted into 3.5% government annuities, they lasted until 2015.
+Most were sold and the money sent abroad for investment.

 History

-After decades of campaigning, the Slavery Abolition Act had been passed in 1833.
+After decades of campaigning, the Slavery Abolition Act 1833 (3 & 4 Will.
+4. c.
+73) was passed.
 The plantation owners in the Caribbean, represented by the London Society of West India Planters and Merchants (now the West India Committee), had opposed abolition.
-The 1837 Act paid substantial amount of money constituting 40% of the Treasury’s tax receipts at the time to the former slave owners, but nothing to the liberated people.
+The 1837 act paid substantial amount of money constituting 40% of the Treasury’s tax receipts at the time to the former slave owners, but nothing to the liberated people.

-The Act empowered the Commissioners for the Reduction of the National Debt, under the direction of the Treasury, to either pay the compensation that was still owing to slave owners out of the West India Compensation Account, or to transfer a proportionate amount of 3.5% government annuities.
+The act empowered the Commissioners for the Reduction of the National Debt, under the direction of the Treasury, to either pay the compensation that was still owing to slave owners out of the West India Compensation Account, or to transfer a proportionate amount of 3.5% government annuities.
 The various acts of William IV relating to slave compensation were to be considered, as far as applicable, to apply to this act.